 CloSYS fluoride toothpaste contains a unique blend of ingredients which can kill the bacteria that prevents cavities and build up of plaque as well as neutralise the compounds that cause odours.
 It even contains polishing agents which will whiten your teeth by removing tough stains yet without causing abrasion.

 It will protect your enamel as well as your investment in your expensive dental work.
 Free from sulphates and non-irritating, this anticavity, low abrasion formula is pH balanced to keep the mouth at the right level so as to limit germ growth.
 It contains no alcohol, no triclosan, and no gluten for a better choice all round.
+Be sure to also check out our list of the best water flossers for more great items like this.

 - Weight7.8 ounces